-Mindfulness can be summarised as having a direct, by the moment awareness of what is happening in and around us, both physically and emotionally.
+Mindfulness can be summarised in its simplest form as having a direct, by the moment awareness of what is happening in and around us, both physically and emotionally.
 It is about becoming aware of the world around us through the activation of all of our senses, accompanied by an awareness of our thoughts and feelings.
 In doing this, we change our perspectives, which can help us to transform ourselves and our lives.

 What are the benefits of mindfulness?

 First and foremost, mindfulness allows you to simply enjoy being present – something that we all too easily forget to do in the hectic, modern world.
 As a result, you are able to become attuned to everything that experience, which can give you a tremendous sense of being truly alive.

 As you become more mindful, you are able to develop a deeper awareness of your stream of thoughts and feelings.
 Once you begin to do this, you can then detach yourself from them and gain an outside perspective on the negative patterns of thoughts that you become entangled in.

 This awareness can help you to develop a healthier approach to the challenges you face in your day to day life, which in turn can help you to recognise and deal with stress, anxiety and triggers of depression at an early stage.

 How can I practice mindfulness?

 There are many ways in which you can practice mindfulness, all of which are incredibly simple to adopt.
 Here are some methods you can try.